 Forthcoming.
-Propositional Dependence and Modal Perspectivism.
+Necessitist Propositional Dependence.
 To appear in Chris Tillman, editor, The Routledge Handbook of Propositions.

 Relativized metaphysical modality: index and context (with Benj Hellie and Jessica Wilson).
 Forthcoming in Otavio Bueno and Scott A. Shalkowski, editors, The Routledge Handbook of Modality.

 2014.
 Not the optimistic type (with Ben Caplan, Chris Tillman, and Brian McLean).
 Canadian Journal of Philosophy 43:575-589.